Vet Clinic > Cats > Post-Surgery After Care

 • There may be some bruising, just as in humans, so your pet should not be expected to be completely normal for a few days.

-• The stitches will need to be kept dry, that means no swimming or bathing for the next two weeks.
+• The stitches will need to be kept dry, which means no swimming or bathing for the next two weeks.
 The suture material at our hospital is absorbable, and will NOT require any removal.

 • It is very important that your pet does not lick their stitches as this can introduce infection and also open the wound.